sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 Which of the following is true about software testing?

 - [y] Tests are useful for refactoring
-- [y] Testing proves that covered code has no bugs only if the tests pass
+- [n] Testing proves that covered code has no bugs only if the tests pass
 - [n] An application that has 100% test coverage is bug-free
 - [y] Tests can help identify if a "solved" bug reappears in a later iteration of the code ("regression" bugs)